jjcrossjj/jjcrossjj.github.io/pubs.md

 J. Cross (2023) "*Mouvance* and the Art of Fiction in Performance in Manuscripts of a Demotic Novella," *Manuscript and Text Cultures* 2 (no. 2), 168-200.
 DOI: [10.56004/v2.2jc](https://doi.org/10.56004/v2.2jc) [![pdf](icons16/pdf-icon.png)](https://mtc-journal.org/index.php/mtc/article/view/43)<br/>

+J. Cross (in review) “The Style of the Opening of the Judean Novella,” _Hebrew Bible and Ancient Israel_ (2025)<br/>

 ### <a name="chapters"></a>chapters

+J. Cross (in review) “Esther as Novella,” in Helge Bezold and Kristin Joachimsen, eds., _Esther: Themes and Issues_ (Equinox Themes and Issues in Biblical Studies)<br/>

-J. Cross (forthcoming 2024) "Appearance and Reality in Setna’s Dialogue with “Pharaoh” in First Setna 5.31-35."
+J. Cross (forthcoming) "Appearance and Reality in Setna’s Dialogue with “Pharaoh” in First Setna 5.31-35."
 In Aurore Motte and Victoria Almansa-Villatoro, eds., <i>(Im-)Politeness in Ancient Egyptian Texts</i> (Brill, Studies in Pragmatics)<br/>

 J. Cross (forthcoming) "The Corpus of Northwest Semitic Texts in Egyptian Script," in Susan Hollis, ed., *Oxford Handbook of Ancient Egypt and the Hebrew Bible* (Oxford)<br/>